auth0/cosmos/src/components/molecules/stack/stack.md

 </Stack>
 ```

-Or if you wish to have more control over the width of each column, you can supply an array of widths in %
+Or if you wish to have more control over the width of each element, you can supply an array of widths in %

 ```js
 <Stack widths={[10, 30, 30, 30]}>